-Since the beginning of August, France has required a Covid health passport for entry to many everyday venues including restaurants, leisure centres, tourist sites and long-distance train travel.
+Since summer 2021, France has required a Covid health pass for entry to many everyday venues including restaurants, leisure centres, tourist sites and long-distance train travel.

 READ ALSO How the French health passport works

-Among French teenagers, 74.2 percent of 12-17 year-olds are now fully vaccinated.
+Among French teenagers, nearly 80 percent of 12-17 year-olds are now fully vaccinated.

 Anyone over the age of 12 years and two months who is not fully vaccinated has two main options.

-The first is to get a Covid test every 72 hours – as well as being not a whole load of fun, tests for tourists are no longer free, so families face a cost of €22 for an antigen test (or €44 for a PCR test) every 72 hours for each child over the age of 12.
+The first is to get a Covid test every 24 hours – as well as being not a whole load of fun, tests for tourists are no longer free, so families face a cost of €22 for an antigen test (or €44 for a PCR test) every 24 hours for each child over the age of 12.
 Either type of test is accepted for the health pass, but home test kits results or Lateral Flow Tests are not accepted.

 The health passport does contain provision to prove you have recently recovered from Covid, but this requires a positive test result less than six months old, plus a negative result from the previous 11 days.
 Both these test results must be in a format that is compatible with the French app, so is unlikely to be of much use to tourists.